issp-center-dev/dsqss/doc/en/dla/users-manual/input_expert.rst

     qmc.inp, "Parameter list for the simulation, e.g., the number of Monte Carlo sets." lattice.xml, "Definition of the lattice."
-    algorithm.xml, "Definition of the algorithm (e.g., scattering rate of a worm)." sf.xml, "Indication of wave vectors for structure factors. (optional)" cf.xml, "Indexing directions between all the sites. (optional)"
+    algorithm.xml, "Definition of the algorithm (e.g., scattering rate of a worm)." wavevector.xml, "Indication of wave vectors for structure factors. (optional)" displacement.xml, "Indexing directions between all the sites. (optional)"

 .. _expert_param_file: